 Date coders use various printing and marking technologies.
-Most common date coding machine types include: continuous inkjet, thermal inkjet, laser marking, thermal transfer, or print and apply labelling technology to print codes on products.
+Most common date coding machine types include: continuous inkjet date printer, thermal inkjet, laser marking, thermal transfer, or print and apply labelling technology to print codes on products.

 In continuous inkjet date printing systems, a stream or jet of ink passes through a nozzle in the printhead.
 A piezoelectric resonator vibrates to ensure that the jet is broken up into uniform, single drops.
 A charge electrode is attached near the break-up point of the ink.
 Each drop that detaches from the jet is proportional to the applied voltage charge.
 The charged droplets then pass between two baffles as a high constant voltage runs between these two elements.
 This ensures that the ink droplets reach the substrate in exact location to complete the code being printed in clear, readable condition.
 Continuous inkjet inks are available with various properties to print codes with the ideal adhesion, colour, opacity, and solvent type for the product or package’s surface.

 Thermal inkjet printers fire tiny ink drops onto packaging as the package passes by a printhead.
 These ink drops are propelled out of one or more rows of fine-gauge nozzles by the rapid cycling of a small resistor underneath each nozzle.
 The resistors boil a small amount of ink, creating a small steam bubble that propels the ink drop.
 Thermal inkjet printing is inherently clean and the printheads are relatively small, aiding integration into packaging lines where pace is limited.
 Dry times of less than one second are achievable, speeding production and reducing the risk of smeared and/or unreadable codes.